kaursundeep84/funQA-framework/README.md

 It is handled in two places.
 1. `wdio.config.json` - this is the base webdriver.io config file.
 [See](http://webdriver.io/guide/getstarted/configuration.html) for details what is inside and how to use it.
 2. `test/config/config.js` - this is the test suites main configuration file.
 It is used by all test suites and cases.
 It is suggested to split by test suite name when more tests are added.
 This will ensure clear configurations.
 It supports also environment variables as those will be available in the CD/CI environment.
 If not fails back to some defaults.
 Edit them as needed.

-To send test results to list of emails we need some email service.
+To send test results to list of es we need some email service.
 As this is left free to chose the easy way is to use nodemailer with Gmail.
 [See here](https://medium.com/@manojsinghnegi/sending-an-email-using-nodemailer-gmail-7cfa0712a799) for tutorial how it is done.
 Most important to send emails is to configure email credentials in `test/config/config.js`:
 ```
 SEND_RESULTS_TO: [],
 EMAIL_SERVICE: {